jcolag/entropy-arbitrage/2026-01-29-these-are-voyages.md

 I don't really have anything more to say than that.
 It certainly mystifies me that the writers thought that setting this years after the main series, and centering the episode on a ten-minute crime drama, and filling the episode with imaginary deleted scenes from an episode of another show, *and* doesn't even give us this important speech that they wanted us to care so much about.
 But I don't have anything to say about it beyond that.

 If I had to pick out a weirdest aspect, though, I'd need to point to how the **TNG** fan-fiction part doesn't even shed any light on *The Pegasus* plot.
-It presents itself as a [**Rosencrantz and Guildenstern Are Dead**](https://en.wikipedia.org/wiki/Rosencrantz_and_Guildenstern_Are_Dead) (but not funny and far less educated), shoving the bigger plot "backstage" while centering the original off-stage plot, with an expectation that it has some insight into that story to give us, teeing up that Riker needs some specific experience to convince him to admit that he has spent over a decade complying with an illegal order and so covering up his complicity in a crime, possibly (as mentioned when discussing that episode) murdering his colleagues.
+It presents itself as a {% wiki Rosencrantz_and_Guildenstern_Are_Dead|**Rosencrantz and Guildenstern Are Dead**|en %} (but not funny and far less educated), shoving the bigger plot "backstage" while centering the original off-stage plot, with an expectation that it has some insight into that story to give us, teeing up that Riker needs some specific experience to convince him to admit that he has spent over a decade complying with an illegal order and so covering up his complicity in a crime, possibly (as mentioned when discussing that episode) murdering his colleagues.
 But it doesn't comment on the earlier episode or contribute anything new, often copying lines almost verbatim with only slight variations in context.

 Oh, and I should probably note that, since modern *Star Trek* desperately wants to feel "in on the joke," they wrote a **Very Short Treks** episode, [*Holograms All the Way Down*](https://www.youtube.com/watch?v=LPCGkHjsK9M)[^756q8V] (two minutes), that spins directly out of the ending of this story.
 Like this episode, I have no idea if that one has an actual point, beyond "making fun of what you make fun of maybe makes us cool," but...it exists, and it would feel wrong not to mention it, given the direct connection to the current topic.